compmeist/vue-fa-calendar/README.md

 Pass an array that contains information about particular days, including the Font Awesome icon you want for that day.

 ### Uses Moment JS
-Moment integration allows you to specify date format.
+Moment integration allows you to specify date format, such as 'YYYY-MMM-D'.

 ### Printable
 Based on tables, you can make a calendar with several months that render to print.